 Finding a cosmetic surgeon that you have confidence in and are comfortable talking to is extremely important when you are considering cosmetic surgery or procedures.
 You and your doctor can work together to build a treatment plan that both meets your needs and is realistic.

-You may want to schedule a consultation with a cosmetic surgeon.
 Many cosmetic surgeons offer free or low-cost consultations.
 Sometimes a consultation fee is applied to the cost of the surgery.

 No other single thing may influence the results of cosmetic surgery as strongly as the doctor's level of experience.
-Don't be afraid to ask about the doctor's experience with the procedure you are considering.
-Request before-and-after photographs of other people who have had the procedure done.
-And ask to see the worst results as well as the typical and best results.
+Request before-and-after photographs of procedures the doctor has done.

 You will have a greater chance of being happy with the results of cosmetic surgery if you find a cosmetic surgeon who listens to you and understands what you want to achieve.
 People differ in what they consider an "ideal" face, nose, breast, or body type.
 Your and your doctor's vision of what is ideal may not be the same.
-Make sure that your doctor understands what you want.
-Also remember that cosmetic surgery is done to enhance your own appearance and not necessarily to duplicate that of someone whose physical appearance you admire.

-It is important to understand and accept what can and cannot be achieved with cosmetic surgery, based on your skin or body type, age, medical history, the surgeon's experience, the limits of technology, and other things.
+It is important to understand and accept what can and cannot be achieved with cosmetic surgery, based on your skin or body type, age, medical history, the surgeon's experience, and the limits of technology.
 A good cosmetic surgeon can help you understand how these things affect your cosmetic surgery options.

 Cosmetic surgery is not an emergency procedure, so there is no reason to rush into it.
 Do not be pressured into making a quick decision.
 Get as much information as you need to feel comfortable about your decision.
 Don't be afraid to get a second and even a third opinion, especially if you are not completely comfortable with your first doctor visit.

-Current as of: October 5, 2017
+Current as of: November 15, 2021